hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

   sawtooth.validator.transaction_families: [{"family": "in...

-Viewing Blocks and State
+Viewing Blocks And State
 ========================

-You can view the blocks stored in the block-chain, and the nodes of the Markle tree, using the sawtooth CLI.
+You can view the blocks stored in the blockchain, and the nodes of the Markle tree, using the sawtooth CLI.

 .. note::